“We cannot separate our children from the ills that affect everyone, however hard we try.” – Erica Jong

 The thing is, in a way, I have.

 I look around and see friends and acquaintances driving their kids to water parks and on camping adventures and to premiere athletic competitions and to schools that are perfectly suited to their needs and temperaments.
-I see them participating in cultural organizations we would likely join if we owned a car.
+I see them participating in kid-focused organizations we would likely join if we owned a car.
 And sometimes, it feels like I am shortchanging them.
 Certainly, our life choices limit their access to opportunities many of their peers enjoy.

 And then I remember that my children are not deprived in any of the ways that matter.
 They are loved.
 They are housed.
-They have access to fresh food, health care, and unlimited books (thank you, Seattle Public Library).
+They have access to fresh food, clean water, health care, and unlimited books (thank you, Seattle Public Library).
 They participate in sports and study the arts and play outside safely in their own neighborhood.
 And they see their beloved extended family regularly, if not as often as they (or I) would like.

 The accelerating instability of our earth is clarifying.
 And the act of rising to the enormity of what’s in front of us magnifies the commitment I made to them, when painfully, in love and toil, I brought them to this world.